cysouw/YAST/text/yast.md

 - A small group of ingredients from [@next] end in *‑n* instead of *‑r* wenn used as a predicative head or adverbial admodifier, namely exactly the following ingredients: *äußere/außen, innere/innen, obere/oben, untere/unten, vordere/vorn(e)* and *hintere/hinten*.
 - Similarly, a few adjectives have an extra *‑s* when used as adverbial admodifier, namely exactly the following ingredients: *andere/anders, besondere/besonders, linke/links, rechte/rechts*.
 - Also *hohe/hoch* and *niedere/niedrig* have a different form depending on the syntactic function in which they are used.
-- Some adjectives cannot be used as a predicative head, for example *ehemalig, hochgradig, regelrecht, schließlich, sogenannt, sonstig, völlig, ziemlich, zusätzlich, zwischenzeitlich*, etc.
-- Some adjectives cannot be used as a referential head, for example *absolut, neulich, relativ, schließlich, sonstig, völlig, ziemlich, zwischenzeitlich*, etc.
+- Some derived adjectives cannot be used as a predicative head (e.g. *ehemalig, hochgradig, regelrecht, sogenannt, zusätzlich*), some cannot be used as a referential head (e.g. *absolut, neulich, relativ*) and some cannot be used in both those functions (e.g. *schließlich, sonstig, völlig, ziemlich, zwischenzeitlich*).^[Adjectives with such restrictions are sometimes discussed under the heading of 'relational adjectives' [@zifonun2011: 105], but it remains to be seen whether the syntactic restrictions can be explained by morphology and/or semantics.]
-- Some apparent adjectives can only be used as an adverbial admodifier, namely exactly the following ingredients: *folglich, freilich, lediglich* and *nämlich*.
+- Some apparent adjectives can only be used as an adverbial admodifier (and not attributively), namely exactly the following ingredients: *folglich, freilich, lediglich* and *nämlich*.
 They are not classified as adjectives anymore, but categorized as adverbs below.
 The ingredient *nämlich* is completely idiosyncratic in its syntactic possibilities and will be discussed in Section ???.

 ::: ex
 German monomorphic adjectives